-- Brother A. B., in consequence of your cheer- - ful conformity to the Charges and Regulations. - of the Order, I approve of you as Master of- - this New Lodge, not doubting of your care, - fkill, and capacity.'
+Brother A. B., in consequence of your cheerful conformity to the Charges and Regulations of the Order, I approve of you as Master of the Lodge, not doubting of your care, skill, and capacity.'

-The new Master is then conducted to an adjacent room, where he is regularly installed, and bound to his trust in antient form, by his predecessor in office, in the presence of three installed Masters.
+The new Master is then conducted to an adjacent room, where he is regularly installed, and bound to his trust in ancient form, in the presence of three installed Masters.

-On his return to the Lodge, the New Master is conducted by the [Grand] Stewards to the left hand of the Grand Master, when he is invested with the badge of his office, and the warrant of constitution is delivered over to him in form; after which, the Sacred Law, with the square and compasses, the constitutions, the minute book, the rule and line, the trowel, the chifel, the mallet, the moveable and immoveable jewels, and all the infignia of his different Ossicers, are separately presented to him, with suitable charges to each.
+On his return to the Lodge, the new Master is conducted by the [Grand] Stewards to the left hand of the Grand Master, where he is invested with the badge of his office, and the warrant of constitution is delivered over to him in form; after which, the Sacred Law, with the square and compasses, the constitutions, the minute-book, the rule and line, the trowel, the chisel, the mallet, the moveable and immoveable jewels, and all the infignia of his different Ossicers, are separately presented to him, with suitable charges to each \.
+He is then chaired

-\ The same ceremony and charges attend every succeeding in-
+\ The fame ceremony and charges attend every fucceeding infallation.

-For the accommodation of brethren, whose distance from the metropolis may deprive them of gaining the necessary instruction in this important rite, we shall here insert a few moral observations on the instruments of Masonxy, usually presented to the Master of a lodge at installation.
+For the accommodation of brethren, whose distance from the metropolis may deprive them of gaining the necessary instruction in this important rite, we shall here insert a few moral observations on the instruments of Masonry which are usually presented to the Master of the Ledge at installation.

-The various implements of the profession are emblematical of our conduct in life, and, upon this occasion, carefully enumerated.
+The various implements of the profession, emblematical of our conduct in life, are upon this occasion carefully enumerated.

-46 The Rule directs, that we should punctually observe our duty; press forward in the path of virtue, and neither inclining to the right, nor to the left, in all our actions have exernity in view.
+"The Rule directs, that we should punctually observe our duty; press forward in the path of virtue, and neither inclining to the right not to the left, in all our actions have eternity in view.

-66 The Line teaches, the criterion of moral rectitude, to avoid diffimulation in converfation and action, and to direct our steps to the path which leads to immortality.
+"The Line teaches the criterion of moral rectitude, to avoid diffimulation in convertation and action, and to direct our steps in the path which leads to immortality.

-The Trowel teaches, that nothing can be united without proper cement, and that the perfection of a building must depend on the suitable disposition of that cement; so Charity, the bond of perfection and social union, must link separate minds and separate interests; that, like the radii of a circle which extend from the centre to every part of the circumference, the principle of universal benevolence may be diffused to every member of the community.
+"The Trowel teaches, that nothing can be united without proper cement, and that the perfection of the building must depend on the fuitable disposition of the cement; so Charity, the bond of perfection and social union, must link separate minds and separate interests; that, like the radii of a circle which extend from the centre to every part of the circumserence, the principle of universal benevolence may be diffused to every member of the community.

-He is then chaired amidst the acclamations of the brethren, after which he returns his becoming acknowledgments to the Grand Master, and all the acting Officers in order.
-The members of the New Lodge then advance in procession, pay him due homage, and signify their subjection and
+amidst the acclamations of the brethren, after which he returns his becoming acknowledgments to the Grand Master, and the acting Officers, in order.
+The members of the new Lodge then advance in procession, pay due homage to the new Master, and signify their subjection and obe-

-The Chifel demonstrates, the advantages of discipline and education.
-The mind, like the diamond, in its original state, is unpolished; but as the effects of the chifel on the external coat, soon presents to view the latent beauties of the diamond; so education discovers the latent virtues of the mind, and draws them forth to range the large field of matter and space, to essplay the summit of human knowlege, our duty to God, and to man.
+"The Chief demonstrates the advantages of discipline and education.
+The mind, like the diamond, in its original state, is unpolished; but as the effects of the chifel on the external coat soon prefents to view the latent beauties of the diamond, so education discovers the latent virtues of the mind, and draws them south to range the large field of matter and space, in order to display the summit of human knowledge, our duty to God, and to man.

-"The Plumb admonishes, to walk upright in our station, to hold the scale of justice in equal poise, to observe the just medium between intemperance and pleasure, and to make our passions and prejudices coincide with the line of our duty.
+"The Plumb admonithes to walk upright in our flation, to hold the feale of juffice in equal poife, to observe the just medium between intemperance and pleasure, and to make our passions and prejudices coincide with the line of our duty.